Jazz Chisholm Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 19th in the league.
+- The Pirates pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates' 4.61 team ERA ranks 22nd among all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.61).

 - Pirates pitchers combine to allow the eighth-fewest home runs in baseball (178 total, 1.1 per game).

-- Bido (2-5 with a 6.36 ERA and 44 strikeouts in 46 2/3 innings pitched) gets the start for the Pirates, his ninth of the season.
+- The Pirates will send Priester (3-2) to the mound for his eighth start of the season.
+He is 3-2 with a 7.86 ERA and 33 strikeouts through 44 2/3 innings pitched.

-- In his most recent time out -- in relief on Saturday, Aug.
-26 -- the righty threw 2 1/3 innings against the Chicago Cubs, allowing eight earned runs while surrendering five hits.
+- In his last outing on Sunday against the Cincinnati Reds, the righty tossed six innings, allowing two earned runs while surrendering two hits.

-- The 27-year-old has put up an ERA of 6.36, with 8.5 strikeouts per nine innings, in 14 games this season.
-Opponents have a .274 batting average against him.
+- In nine games this season, the 23-year-old has an ERA of 7.86, with 6.6 strikeouts per nine innings.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.